Syringe packaging

 Flat cartons are stored in a magazine.
 A TLM-F3 robot picks up a flat blank from the magazine and presents it to the TLM-F2 robot.
 The TLM-F2 robot places the blank onto the vacuum transport system (VT).
 Another TLM-F2 robot then passes the blank over the glue nozzles and presses it through a forming die.
 This erects the carton, while the side flaps initially remain unfolded.

-4. Form: Compartments
+4. Form: Partition

 A TLM-F3 robot picks up the flat partition from a magazine and presents it to a TLM-F2 robot.
 The TLM-F2 robot places the blank on the vacuum transport system, folds it at the appropriate position, and inserts the partition into the erected carton.